TheRealHenHen/Bamboo-Combat/README.md

 Not yet published to CurseForge or Modrinth, but you can install it by following the instructions below

-  - You can use the latest build in the actions page (https://github.com/TheRealHenHen/Bamboo-Combat/actions)
+  - You can download the mod in https://www.curseforge.com/minecraft/mc-mods/bamboo-combat
-  - Click on a build then press "_Artifacts_"

 ### Fabric or Forge?
 This is a **Fabric** mod